 5. Combine New Tech with Old Skills

-Speedfactory was high-tech, but Adidas forgot how valuable skilled workers can be.
+The Speedfactory was a high-tech operation, but Adidas overlooked the value of skilled workers.
 Humans can switch tasks faster than robots, which is why a hybrid model, machines for boring jobs and humans for tricky ones, works better.

-Always combine new machinery with local labor to get the best mix of cost and speed.
+Always combine new machinery with local labor to achieve the optimal balance of cost and speed.

 Read more: Lessons from the Ford and Firestone supplier collapse.